Graduate Cyber Security Course Descriptions

 CY-640.
 Cybercrime and Digital Forensics.
 3.00 Credits.

 The topics covered in this course include cyber-crime investigation, digital forensics, forensic duplication and analysis, network surveillance, intrusion detection and response, incident response, anti-forensics techniques, anonymity and pseudonymity, cyber law, computer security policies and guidelines, court report writing and presentations, and case studies.
-The course will include lecture and demonstrations and is designed around a virtual lab environment that provides for robust and realistic hands-on experience in working with a range of information assurance topics.
+The course will include lectures and demonstrations and is designed around a virtual lab environment that provides for robust and realistic hands-on experience in working with a range of information assurance topics.
 Students will be assigned projects to apply information security practices and technologies to solve real-world cyber security problems.
 Prerequisites: CY-510 OR CY-530 OR CY-540; Course Type(s): Hybrid Course.

 CY-645.
-Blockchain Technologies.
+Blockchain Technology.
 6.00 Credits.

 Students will learn what blockchain is and how it works, from a business as well as technical standpoint.
 They will gain insight into how blockchain will affect the future of industry / organizations.
 Upon course completion students will have knowledge of the following: what is blockchain and the real world problems that blockchain can solve; how blockchain works and the underlying technology of transactions, blocks, proof-of-work, and consensus building; how blockchain exists in the public domain (decentralized, distributed) yet maintain transparency, privacy, anonymity, security, and history; recognize how blockchain is incentivized without any central controlling or trusted agency; platforms such as Ethereum to build applications on blockchain; how cryptocurrency works and why people value a 'digital' currency; and how to design and implement blockchain for applications in the financial services, manufacturing, and retail industries.
-Course Type(s): Hybrid Course.
+(Offered during Summer) Course Type(s): Hybrid Course.

 CY-650.
 Cyber Security Capstone.
 3.00 Credits.